YangWang92/Ampere_Persistent_Cache_Eval/README.md

 ## Results

-Warning: All tests do not lock core frequency and memory frequency.
+Warning: All tests have not locked core frequency and memory frequency.

 ### Baseline